linrongbin16/commons.nvim/docs/commons_tables.md

 Returns:

-- Returns the last element that satisfied the unary function `f` and its index, if found.
+- Returns the last element that satisfied the predicate function `f` and its index, if found.
 - Returns `nil` and `-1`, if not found.

 ##### `indexOf`